netobserv/flowlogs-pipeline/docs/api.md

                      counter: monotonically increasing counter whose value can only increase
                      histogram: counts samples in configurable buckets
                      agg_histogram: counts samples in configurable buckets, pre-aggregated via an Aggregate stage
-                 filter: an optional criterion to filter entries by
+                 filter: an optional criterion to filter entries by.
+Deprecated: use filters instead.
+                     key: the key to match and filter by
+                     value: the value to match and filter by
+                 filters: a list of criteria to filter entries by
                          key: the key to match and filter by
                          value: the value to match and filter by
                  valueKey: entry key from which to resolve metric value
                  labels: labels to be associated with the metric
                  buckets: histogram buckets